serogaq/laravel-tgbotapi/CONTRIBUTING.md

 If the project maintainer has any additional requirements, you will find them listed here.

-- **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)**, but with hard tabs instead of 4 spaces
+- **[PSR-12 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-12-extended-coding-style-guide.md)**, but with a few changes.
+Code style will be checked and automatically changed in every pull request (see [pint.json](https://github.com/serogaq/laravel-tgbotapi/blob/v1/pint.json)).

 - **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.